hackerloum/webfaster/README.md

 npm run db:push
 ```

-**MySQL Tips:**
+**Supabase Tips:**
-- For PlanetScale: Add `relationMode = "prisma"` to your Prisma schema datasource
+- If you're using the connection pooler, you may need to temporarily use the direct connection URL for migrations
-- After running `db:push`, verify your tables with `SHOW TABLES;` or Prisma Studio
+- After running `db:push`, verify your tables in Supabase Dashboard > Table Editor
-- For production migrations, use: `npx prisma migrate deploy`
+- For production migrations, consider using Prisma Migrate: `npx prisma migrate dev`
-- MySQL requires version 5.7.8+ for JSON column support

 5. **Run the development server**